 They should advise the panel on whether they believe the school acted in a legal, reasonable and procedurally fair way in respect to the identification of any SEN your child might have, and any contribution this could have made to the circumstances of your child’s exclusion.

 You must lodge your claim within six months of the day your child was excluded.
-As your claim relates to permanent exclusion, the tribunal will aim to fast-track it and reach a decision within six weeks.
+If you are asking the tribunal to reinstate your child, they will aim to fast-track it and reach a decision within six weeks.

-Our guide on how to appeal to the First-tier Tribunal (SEND) should help you through the process.
+Our guide, How do I appeal my child's exclusion to the First-tier Tribunal (SEND) should help you through the process.

 Duty to provide suitable education